isaqb-org/glossary/manuscript/1-terms-A-C.md

 {#term-context}
 ### Context (of a system)

-"Defines the relationships, dependencies, and interactions between the system and its environment: People, systems, and external entities with which it interacts." (quoted from [Rozanski-Woods](http://www.viewpoints-and-perspectives.info/home/viewpoints/context/))
+"Defines the relationships, dependencies, and interactions between the system and its environment: People, systems, and external entities with which it interacts." (quoted from [Rozanski-Woods](https://www.viewpoints-and-perspectives.info/home/viewpoints/context/))

+Another definition from arc42:
+"System scope and context - as the name suggests - delimits your system (i.e. your scope) from all its communication partners (neighboring systems and users, i.e. the context of your system).
+It thereby specifies the external interfaces." (quoted from [docs.arc42.org](https://docs.arc42.org))

+Distinguish between _business_ and _technical_ context:

+* the **business** context (formerly called _logical_ context) shows the external relationships from a business- or non-technical perspective.
+It abstracts from technical, hardware or implementation details.
+Input-/Output relationships are named by their _business meaning_ instead of their technical properties.

+* the **technical** context shows technical details, like transmission channel, technical protocoll, IP-address, bus or similar hardware details.
+Embedded systems, for example, often care for hardware-related information very early in development.

 {#term-context-view}